 It may be time to evaluate the shampoo you’re using, especially if your dog has rashes or irritated, dry, flaky and/or peeling skin.

 If that’s the case, try a natural oatmeal shampoo and conditioner treatment made for dogs.
 It will reduce skin irritations and it also isn’t expensive.

 Smell is Least Important

-So bathing your dog serves a very important but quite different purpose for them.
-It’s part of preventative care which includes cleaning the teeth and ears.
-In other words, don’t routinely use human shampoo on your dog!
+Bathing a pet dog should serve an important purpose.
+It’s part of preventative care, like cleaning the teeth and ears.
+As such, get something better than human shampoo for your dog!
 Fur sure! (that’s a joke)

 Conclusion on Shampoo

-Everyone has, at one time or another, used a human shampoo on their dogs.
-It likely isn’t a disaster but you really shouldn’t get into that habit.
-Investing in a good canine shampoo will provide your dog with many important health benefits which we often overlook.
-Do your best buddy a favor and don’t compromise when it comes to maintaining their natural defenses.
-Buying a quality shampoo, that’s pet-formulated, is the prudent thing to do.
+While not the best, you can use a human shampoo on your dog.
+It likely isn’t a disaster, but you really shouldn’t get into that habit.
+Invest in a good canine shampoo.
+It will provide your dog with important health benefits.
+Do your buddy a favor and don’t compromise when it comes to maintaining their natural defenses.
+Get a quality pet-formulated shampoo and conditioner.